 Current Identity And Access Trends

-Security awareness training has been another area for investment in the past year; by the end of March 2020, 73% of organizations had given their employees extra training on how to be “cyber-safe” when working remotely, with specific training targeting password and credential verification.
-And as increasingly more organizations embrace their employees back into the office in a hybrid format, user training will only become more important—particularly when implementing new policies that may be required to secure devices that have been out of the network perimeter for the past two years.
+Security Awareness Training (SAT) has been another area for investment in the past year; organizations are increasingly giving their employees extra training on how to be “cyber-safe” when working remotely, with specific training targeting password and credential verification.
+As more organizations embrace their employees back into the office in a hybrid format, user training will only become more important—particularly when implementing new policies that may be required to secure devices that have been out of the network perimeter for the past two years.

 How Can You Protect Your Business Against Identity Threats?